-Last week, U.S. News and World Report ranked Amistad Academy the #1 high school in Connecticut and #20 in the nation.
+U.S. News and World Report ranked Amistad Academy the #1 high school in Connecticut and #20 in the nation.
 What’s it like to attend Connecticut’s top high school?
-We sat down with AF Amistad High senior Diva to find out.
+We asked AF Amistad High senior Diamond to find out.

 What is your favorite thing about going to school at Amistad?